Exclusive: Saudi Arabia curbs family influence in Binladin group shake-up

 Reuters reported in September that SBG had ended up on a collision course with the government after chairman Bakr Binladin and his shareholder brothers resisted earlier pressure to list.

-In January, following nearly 15 months in detention, Bakr became the last of his brothers to be released after an anti-corruption campaign that netted princes and ministers, shattered investor confidence and was decried by critics as a shakedown and power play.
+Saleh and Saad Bin Laden were released last year under the anti-corruption campaign, which netted princes and ministers, shattered investor confidence and was decried by critics as a shakedown and power play.
+Bakr was temporarily released in January but sources say he later returned to detention.

-(Additional reporting by Marwa Rashad; Editing by Alexander Smith)
+(Additional reporting by Hadeel Al Sayegh and Marwa Rashad; Editing by Alexander Smith and Mark Potter)

 By Stephen Kalin